 The tug boats are small boats whose primary purpose is to assist massive ships in maneuvering through crowded areas.

-Furthermore, Since I worked on these for a short time before joining the big boat, I can tell you that they are tiny but mighty.
+Furthermore, Since I worked on these briefly before joining the big boat, I can tell you that they are tiny but mighty.

-In addition, apart from assisting larger vessels in sailing through narrow passages or close ports, it also serves as salvage boats, icebreakers, and firefighting vessels when necessary.
+In addition to assisting larger vessels in sailing through narrow passages or close ports, it also serves as a salvage boat, icebreaker, and firefighting vessel when necessary.

 A tug pushes or pulls a massive ship to a secure location using a secured tow line or physically towing it.

-It is only able to do so due to its high power to weight ratio.
-In addition, Tug boats have several advantages over other ships and boats, including a high power-to-weight balance and excellent maneuverability.
+It is only able to do so due to its high power-to-weight ratio.
+Tug boats also have several advantages over other ships and boats, including a high power-to-weight balance and excellent maneuverability.

-It can assist other ships or boats in canals, ports, and rivers because of its maneuverability.
-And there’s the 3-4 HP four-stroke marine diesel engine that helps it get through the day.
+Because of its maneuverability, it can assist other ships or boats in canals, ports, and rivers.
+The 3-4 HP four-stroke marine diesel engine helps it get through the day.

 5. Kayaks